krisbaranski/priority_grid/README.md

 In the end, you will get an "ordered" list, where the property on top have the most "clicks" and last one the least "clicks".
 Thats how your properties will give a result of priority grid.
 From most to least important.
 You can make as many headings as you like or need.
 You can also run your "test" again after reset.

+## How to

+here i explain how to use the grid

+## Specification

+Download and install VSCode (or other code editor) for local work

+Install python3, to check current version:
+`python3 --version`

+Inside of the app directory, install virtual environment:
+`pip3 install virtualenv`

+To use flask run command, install virtual env:
+`virtualenv env`

+Start using virtual env:
+`source env/bin/activate`

+Install flask:
+`pip3 install flask`

+Start local server to see the development in browser (localhost:5000):
+`flask run`

+## Steps of building app

+- Flask basic files ( app.py, helpers.py, /templates, /static, /assets, styles.css)
+- Preloader animation with logo on layout page (CSS, JavaScript)
+- Bootstrap responsive navigation menu, buttons, layout, fonts, lists
+- SQLite3 tables to store data
+-

+## Some stuff

 I hope it can help you and make your priorities work for you!